zsnmwy/functions-framework-nodejs/CONTRIBUTING.md

 You only need to submit a DTO once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

+## Commit Guidelines

+Commits to this project must follow [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) specification, especially the commit message structure.

+Besides, we recommend that you could use [gitmoji](https://gitmoji.dev/related-tools) tool in your IDE to add proper emoji prefix to each commit.

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.